VISHAL21082003/SIMPPLR/README.md

-# Cinematic Vault: A Treasure Trove of Global Cinema
+# Cinematic Vault: A Movie List Application

 Welcome to Cinematic Vault, an interactive Streamlit application designed to catalog and explore the gems of global cinema.
 With this app, you can add, update, delete, and analyze cinematic treasures from around the world.